 Just for Chewers

 Chewing is a natural behavior for dogs.
 It promotes dental health and jaw strength.
-Some chewing habits can be destructive, and some dogs like to chew more than others, so it is important to give your chewer (or chewers!) appropriate items to gnaw on.
-We are happy to offer a wide variety of toys to accommodate all of their mandibular needs.
-From woven floss ropes to bones to unprocessed elk antlers, seriously, the list is as long as it is diverse.
+Some chewing habits can be destructive, and some dogs like to chew more than others.
+It is important to give your chewer (or chewers!) appropriate items to gnaw on.

 This will help keep us interested.
 It will allow for some really intense chewing on a hard rubber toy to be broken up by softer more mellow chew toys.
 A tug of war toy is a must.

-Toys have a finite life span, and more dirty, ripped, or shredded they get the more dangerous they can be for an older dogs mouth.
+Toys have a finite life span.
+The more dirty, ripped or shredded they get the more dangerous they can be for an older dog’s mouth.
 Lots of rubber toys can be sanitized in the dishwasher, or even in the sink.
 It is best to keep germs at bay for you and your dog.
 Toys that have been ripped or shredded, can cut or cause choking hazards.
 So if a toy is getting to haggard, throw it out, it’s rubbish.
 Buy a new one.
-We would rather go nuts over a new toy anyway.
+Dogs would rather go nuts over a new toy anyway.

 This will help keep older dogs pleased, but it will also curb chewing habits.
 The flavors can usually be enhanced with dental additives for dental health and hygiene as well.
 What is great about these toys is it allows the dogs to savor the chew toy and associate the flavors with food, making the aggressive chewing less of an aggressive habit.